The most important thing to remember is that the First Amendment guarantees every person in America the right to peacefully assemble and protest.

 Contact the Civil Rights Litigation Group in Denver today for a free consultation.
 Don’t let the police get away with stark violations of your rights, and call our civil rights law firm today at (720) 515-6165.

-If you were the victim of police brutality, or you suspect that you were the victim of police brutality, it can be helpful to look at the past police brutality cases in Colorado and gain a deeper understanding of the federal law and what you can do about it.
+If you were the victim or you suspect that you were the victim of police brutality, it can be helpful to look at the past cases in Colorado and gain a deeper understanding of the federal law and what you can do about it.

 Federal laws regarding police brutality